Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: No Memoryless Strategies for Reachability in Infinitely Branching Games

-In finitely branching turn-based stochastic 2-player games with reachability objectives, Maximizer has $\eps$-optimal MD strategies (but no uniform $\eps$-optimal MD or MR strategies).

-Now we show that this does not carry over to infinitely branching turn-based reachability games.
+In finitely branching turn-based stochastic 2-player games with reachability objectives, Maximizer has $\eps$-optimal MD strategies (\Cref{lem:conc-reach-non-uniform}).
+We go on to show that this does not carry over to infinitely branching turn-based reachability games.
 In this case, there are not even $\eps$-optimal MR strategies, i.e., good Maximizer strategies need memory.
-The reason for this is the infinite branching of Minimizer, since infinite branching of Maximizer states and random states can easily be encoded into finite branching in the case of reachability objectives.
+The reason for this is the infinite branching of Minimizer.

+Infinite branching of Maximizer states and random states does not make a difference in the case of reachability objectives.
+Each infinitely branching Maximizer state can be encoded into a gadget containing an infinite sequence of binary branching Maximizer states, where the sequence must eventually be left, because the target state is not on the sequence.
+Similarly, each infinitely branching random state can be encoded into a gadget containing an infinite sequence of binary branching random states, where the sequence is left eventually almost surely.
+Such an encoding is not possible for infinitely branching Minimizer states, because Minimizer could choose to stay inside the gadget forever, and spuriously win the game.
+(Strictly speaking, such encodings do not preserve path lengths.
+However, we show in \Cref{sec:acyclic} that a step counter does not help Maximizer anyway.)

 \begin{definition} Consider the finitely branching turn-based reachability game from \cref{def:turn-big-match}.
 We construct an infinitely branching game $\game$ by adding a new Minimizer-controlled initial state $u$, Minimizer-transitions $u \transition c_i$ for all $i \in \N$ and $\lose \transition u$.
 See \Cref{fig:TheGame-inf-barnch-Pos-Markov} for a scheme of this game.
 The objective is still $\reach{\{c_0\}}$. \end{definition}